-- 19. Automatically forwarding or redirecting UBC email accounts to outside service provider accounts ("autoforwarding") is only acceptable for UBC faculty and staff members who have appointments at other institutions and have difficulty managing multiple work email accounts.
-Under these circumstances, it is acceptable to auto-forward the UBC email account to the email account at the other institution, provided that: - a. the other institution is a public sector institution located in Canada; - b. the other institution's email system is at least as secure as UBC's email system; and - c. the staff or faculty member ensures that copies of emails of business value are returned to a UBC system, so that they are managed in accordance with UBC's Records Management Policy. - 20.
+- 19. Automatically forwarding or redirecting UBC email accounts to a non-business email account (e.g. a personal Gmail, Hotmail or Yahoo account) is not permitted under UBC's Information Security Standards.
+Auto-forwarding to non-UBC corporate/business email accounts is only acceptable for UBC faculty and staff members who have employment or appointments at other organizations and are unable to manage multiple work email accounts.
+Under these circumstances, auto-forwarding is acceptable if: - a. the other organization is a public body located in British Columbia and is subject to the Freedom of Information and Protection of Privacy Act, including the associated data residency and security requirements; and - b. the faculty or staff member ensures that copies of emails are retained on or copied to UBC Systems in accordance with UBC's Records Management Policy. - 20.
+Auto-forwarding to non-UBC business email accounts outside of the circumstances set out in paragraph 19 is prohibited unless the user has submitted a UBC Email Auto-forwarding Agreement and it has been approved by the Administrative Head of Unit and Chief Information Security Officer. - 21.
 For example, UBC faculty members who work at Vancouver General Hospital generally use email accounts supplied by Vancouver Coastal Health (VCH).
 It is acceptable for these individuals to auto-forward their UBC email accounts to their VCH accounts.
 Most emails do not have to be retained because they are transitory in nature, or are copies of records that exist elsewhere.
 However, any emails which are considered to have evidential value must be retained so that they are secure and accessible to other UBC employees in the event they are needed.
-This may require printing them to paper, retaining a copy in a UBC email account, or capturing them in an electronic record keeping system. - 21.
+This may require printing them to paper, retaining a copy in a UBC email account, or capturing them in an electronic record keeping system. - 22.
 Except as provided above, auto-forwarding is prohibited, for the following reasons: - a.
-Privacy: Many UBC emails contain personal information, and FIPPA requires UBC to ensure that this information is adequately protected from unauthorized access.
-For example, forwarding work emails to Gmail or Hotmail accounts would violate FIPPA because these services have not been approved through a Privacy Impact Assessment. - b.
-Security: Some UBC emails contain confidential or sensitive information, e.g. passwords.
-This information may not be adequately protected if it is stored on an external account. - c.
-Records management: UBC's Records Management Policy requires staff and faculty members to manage and preserve records of value, which includes email messages.
-Emails that are stored on external email accounts may not be preserved as required under that policy.
+Privacy: Many UBC emails contain personal information, and FIPPA requires UBC to ensure that this information is adequately protected from unauthorized access. - b.
+Security: Some UBC emails contain confidential or sensitive information.
+This information may not be adequately protected if it is stored on an external account.

-1 Policy SC14
+&lt;sup>1 Policy SC14